patrick-llgc/Learning-Deep-Learning/paper_notes/gaia_1.md

 This technical report includes tons of training details, reminescent of the Llama series paper.

+It does not explicitly predict the action, which is improved by ADriver-I.

 #### Key ideas
 - Overall performance
 	- GAIA-1 can perform video rollout based on a video prompt, or video generation purely from text prompt.